 In a previous revision of this manuscript, we were asked to tone down our assumptions of what authors are doing in regards to vocabulary measurements.
 We do fully agree that the lack of reported vocabulary measures and/or correlations may be due to a file drawer issue.
 We have therefore added these sentences on page 29, lines 729 – 739:

 “On the one hand, this may reflect a decreasing interest in the relationship between mispronunciation sensitivity and vocabulary size and/or to invest in data collection that is not expected to yield significant outcomes.
 On the other hand, non-significant correlations between mispronunciation sensitivity and vocabulary size may be more likely to not be reported, reducing our ability to uncover the true relationship (Rosenthal, 1979; Simonsohn et al., 2014).
-Considering the theoretical implications, however, more experimental work investigating and reporting the relationship between mispronunciation sensitivity and vocabulary size, whether the relationship is significant or not, is needed if this link is to be evaluated.
+Considering the theoretical importance of infants’ vocabulary size, however, more experimental work investigating and reporting the relationship between mispronunciation sensitivity and vocabulary size, whether the relationship is significant or not, is needed if this link is to be evaluated.
 We encourage researchers to measure and report infants' vocabulary size in future studies.”

 And page 35, lines 880 – 883: